openpnp/openpnp/GcodeDriver:-Command-Reference.md

 This is a list of Gcode configuration options available for the GcodeDriver.
 Each of these options can be specified in the `machine.xml` or in the configuration panel.
 When the driver is commanded by OpenPnP to perform an action it looks up the appropriate Gcode, performs variable substitution and then sends it to the controller.

 Commands can contain multiple lines to send to the controller.
-Each line is sent as a command and the driver waits for the COMMAND_CONFIRM_REGEX to match before sending the next one.
+Each line is sent as a command and the driver usually waits for the COMMAND_CONFIRM_REGEX to match before sending the next one.

+___
+**Note**: For [[the most common controller firmwares|Motion-Controller-Firmwares]], OpenPnP can automatically configure many commands and regular expressions for you.
+It will use the [[axes as configured in your machine|Machine-Axes]] to compose it with the right variables.
+Use the [[Issues and Solutions]] system to get the proposed codes.
+You can always dismiss/undo them or change/expand them afterwards.
+___

 ### CONNECT_COMMAND